dtbartle/cgminer-gc3355/README.md

 * Fvco = int(Fref * (pll_f + 1))
 * Fout = int(Fvco / (1 << pll_od))
 * freq = Fout

+This version of cgminer turns off all BTC cores so that power usage is low.
+On a 5-chip USB miner, power usage is around 10 W. GPUs are also supported.